doc4d/docs/docs/API/QuotaManagerClass.md

 The `.nbEntitySets` property contains <!-- REF #QuotaManagerClass.nbEntitySets.Summary -->the maximum number of REST entity sets allowed in memory for the current session (in seconds)<!-- END REF -->.

-By default, there is no limit for entity sets stored in memory by REST requests (the value is 0).
-You can set a limit to control the server payload.
+By default, there is no limit for entity sets [stored in memory by REST requests](../REST/$info.md) (the value is 0).
+You can set a limit to control the server payload for a specific session.

+When the maximum number of allowed entity sets is reached, a REST request that need to create an entity set will get a [**429** HTTP status code and an error response](../REST/REST_requests.md#rest-status-and-response), until at least one entity set is released.
+You can release an entity set from the cache using the [`$release` REST command](../REST/$entityset.md#entitysetrelease).

 #### Example